 Q12.
 Where can I get a self-drive rental car for a Leh Ladakh trip?

-You can get self-drive rental cars for your Leh Ladakh trip only from the nearby major cities like Delhi and Chandigarh or any major cities nearby your home if you plan to drive all the way from home.
+You can get self-drive rental cars for your Leh Ladakh trip only from the nearby major cities like Delhi and Chandigarh or any major cities near your home if you plan to drive from home.
 There are no self-drive rental car services available in Leh Ladakh or Manali or Srinagar.

 Q13.
 Can I take my own private or personal car to Ladakh?

 Yes, you can take your personal or private cars to Ladakh.
-The cars with white number plate registered under your name, your wife name or your father’s name are allowed to do sightseeing within Ladakh and to travel to the places like Nubra Valley, Pangong Tso, and Tso Moriri.
+The cars with white number plate registered under your name, your wife’s name or your father’s name are allowed to do sightseeing within Ladakh and to travel to places like Nubra Valley, Pangong Tso, and Tso Moriri.

 Q14.
 Can I take someone’s else private or personal car to Ladakh?

-In case, the private white number plate car is in someone else’s name, then it is better that you carry a “no objection certificate” from them.
-The document should declare that the owner is agreeing to let you drive the car for personal use.
+In case the private white number plate car is in someone else’s name, then it is better that you carry a “no objection certificate” from them.
+The document should declare that the owner agrees to let you drive the car for personal use.
 Get your name and license number on the document along with the name of the owner and vehicle RC number.

-If confronted by Ladakh taxi union on your trip, you can show this NOC document to them.
-Try to resolve the matter amicably and do not get into a tussle.
+If confronted by the Ladakh taxi union on your trip, you can show this NOC document to them.
+Try to resolve the matter amicably and do not get into a struggle.
 If the situation is going out of hands, better to return to Leh and rent a local taxi.

 Q15.
 Can I do a trip to Ladakh in a hatchback or sedan?

-You can certainly take a hatchback or sedan on a Leh Ladakh trip but surely there will be challenges.
-I have seen Tata Nano doing it, so any car can do it.
+You can certainly take a hatchback or sedan on a Leh Ladakh trip, but surely there will be challenges.
+I have seen Tata Nano doing it so that any car can do it.
 It all depends upon your driving skills and how much you love your car.
 I have personally driven my Swift dZire to many remote corners of the Himalayas.

 Having said that:

 You will indeed face a few tough challenges on your Ladakh trip when driving a hatchback or a sedan car.
 A sedan is much worse than a hatchback car.
 If you are not used to such road conditions, the best option will be to travel from Srinagar Leh Highway.
-You will get used to the road conditions, get acclimatized and also get comfortable with those roads.
-In case, you feel Srinagar Leh road difficult to drive, it is advised that you drive back the same route instead of taking Manali Leh Highway.
+You will get used to the road conditions, get acclimatized, and also get comfortable with those roads.
+In case you feel Srinagar Leh road difficult to drive, I advise that you drive back the same route instead of taking Manali Leh Highway.